Koszul Feynman Categories: From Permutohedra to Simplices Revisited.

 Let us revisit the surjective quasi-isomorphism $C_\ast(P_n)\twoheadrightarrow C_\ast(\Delta^ {n-1})$ of Corollary $\ref{PtoS}$.
 This map may be viewed as an algebraic analog of blowing down a permutohedron to form a simplex, or dually truncating a simplex to form a permutohedron.
 The following Lemma shows that the fiber of the Koszul map $C_\ast(\phi)$ over a degree $n$ morphism $\phi$ fits in-between, and may be combinatorially realized both as a blow-up of a simplex and as a blow-down of a permutohedron.
 In particular, the permutohedron may be considered the maximal possible fiber.
 A particular example in the case of cyclic (or modular) operads is illustrated in Figure $\ref{fiber}$ and $\ref{fiber2}$, see \cite{WardMP} for more details in that case.
+In general we have the following result: